laikamyiu/Group16_Project/README.md

-How to Run the Script
+How to Run the Script:

-1. Open terminal and navigate to the directory containing the script.
+1. Open UTM and navigate to the directory that has the script.

-2. Make the script executable: chmod +x monitor.sh
+2. Make the script executable: chmod 744 monitor.sh

 3. Run the script:
    ./monitor.sh